-- 6.16.
-In circumstances where it would introduce undue risk for a Councillor to travel to or from official business in the late evening or early morning. of reimbursement costs for accommodation and meals on the night before or after the meeting may be approved by the Chief Executive Officer.
-This includes where a meeting finishes later that 9.00pm or starts earlier than 7.00am and the Councillor lives more than 50 kilometres from the meeting location. - 6.17.
-Council will reimburse costs for accommodation and meals while Councillors undertaking prior are approved travel or professional development outside the central west. - 6.18.
-The daily limits for accommodation and meal expenses within Australia are to be consistent with those set out in Part B Monetary Rates of the NSW Crown Employees (Public Service Conditions of Employment) Reviewed Award 2009, as adjusted annually. - 6.19.
-The daily limits for accommodation and meal expenses outside Australia are to be determined in advance by the Chief Executive Officer. - 6.20.
-Councillors will not be reimbursed for alcoholic beverages.
+6.16 In circumstances where it would introduce undue risk for a Councillor to travel to or from official business in the late evening or early morning, reimbursement of costs for accommodation and meals on the night before or after the meeting may be approved by the Chief Executive Officer.
+This includes where a meeting finishes later that 9.00pm or starts earlier than 7.00am and the Councillor lives more than 50 kilometres from the meeting location.

-Refreshments for Council related meetings
+- 6.17 Council will reimburse costs for while accommodation and meals Councillors prior are undertaking approved travel or professional development outside the central west. - 6.18 The daily limits for accommodation and meal expenses within Australia are to be consistent with those set out in Part B Monetary Rates of the NSW Crown Employees (Public Service Conditions of Employment) Reviewed Award 2009, as adjusted annually. - 6.19 The daily limits for accommodation and meal expenses outside Australia are to be determined in advance by the Chief Executive Officer. - 6.20 Councillors will not be reimbursed for alcoholic beverages.

-6.21.
-Appropriate refreshments will be available for Council meetings, Council committee meetings, Councillor Briefings, approved meetings and engagements, and official Council functions as approved by the Chief Executive Officer.
+Refreshments for Council Related Meetings

-6.22.
-As an indicative guide for the standard of refreshments to be provided at Council related meetings, the Chief Executive Officer will consider Part B Monetary Rates of the NSW Crown Employees (Public Service Conditions of Employment) Reviewed Award 2009, as adjusted annually.
+- 6.21 Appropriate refreshments will be available for Council meetings, Council committee meetings, Councillor Briefings, approved meetings and engagements, and official Council functions as approved by the Chief Executive Officer. - 6.22 As an indicative guide for the standard of refreshments to be provided at Council related meetings, the Chief Executive Officer will consider Part B Monetary Rates of the NSW Crown Employees (Public Service Conditions of Employment) Reviewed Award 2009, as adjusted annually.